enmuser/motion-tracking-with-kalman-filter/README.md

 We use it to count the number of people walking in and out of a store.

 And we use it for motion detection.
+We use the first image of video and we maintain it static

+with black color, and for the erea where the emotion is detected we can see white color